Compact 3-manifolds via 4-colored graphs: Construction

 First of all consider $\G$ as a 1-dimensional cellular complex.
 By attaching to $\G$ a disk for each 2-residue we obtain a 2-dimensional polyhedron $P_{\G}$, which is special in the sense of \cite{[Ma]}.
 The vertices (resp. points of the edges) of $\G$ have links in $P_{\G}$ homeomorphic to a circle with three radii (resp. with two radii).
 Each 3-residue of $\G$, with the relative associated disks is a closed connected surface $S$.
 If $S$ is a 2-sphere the residue is called \textit{ordinary} and otherwise \textit{singular}.
 By attaching a 3-ball to $S$ when the residue is ordinary, and just thickening it by attaching $S\times I$ along $S\times \{0\}$ when the residue is singular, we obtain a compact connected 3-manifold $M_{\G}$ with non-spherical boundary components.
 We will say that $\G$ \textit{represents} $M_{\G}$.
 Obviously isomorphic 4-colored graphs represent homeomorphic 3-manifolds.

 For closed 3-manifolds the construction reduces to the one introduced by Lins (see \cite{[Li]}), and it is dual to the one introduced by Pezzana and others (see \cite{[FGG]}).
+Pezzana's construction was also studied by Bracho and Montejano \cite{[BM]} in the more general context of ``colored complexes'', but still within the closed case.
 So, the novelty of our construction is that it works also in case of 3-manifolds with (non-spherical) boundary.
 Actually, a graph representation for manifolds with boundary has been introduced by Gagliardi in \cite{[G$_0$]}, by using colored graphs which are not 4-regular.
 So, our idea is to give, for the whole class of compact 3-manifolds, a unitary representation by 4-colored graphs, which seems to be more efficient than Gagliardi's for a computer aided tabulation and classification of 3-manifolds with boundary.

+\begin{remark} Let $i,j\in\D$ be different colors and let $\D-\{i,j\}=\{h,k\}$, then by removing from $P_{\G}$ the interior of any disk bounded either by an $\{i,j\}$-residue or by an $\{h,k\}$-residue, we obtain a closed connected surface $S_{i,j}$ which is a Heegaard surface for $M_{\G}$.
+Moreover, both the $\{i,j\}$-residues and the $\{h,k\}$-residues are two systems of curves $\C'$ and $\C''$ on $S_{i,j}$ such that the triple $(S_{i,j}, \C',\C'')$ is a generalized Heegaard diagram of $M_{\G}$.
+So, any 4-colored graph $\G$ defines three different generalized Heegaard diagrams for $M_{\G}$. \end{remark}